When: June 7-10, 2018

-The FedEx St. Jude Classic has been played in Memphis, Tennessee since 1958, making it the longest running golf tournament on the PGA Tour.
+Since 1958, the PGA Tour has been coming to Memphis, Tennessee for the FedEx St. Jude Classic, making it the longest running golf tournament on the PGA Tour.

 It is a four-day golf event filled with world-class players and non-stop PGA Tour betting action.

 Many golf bettors have won plenty of cash, with the right skills and judgment both on and off the greens.